braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 #### Side-by-side SDK integration

-Also called device-mode, this integration maps Segment's SDK and [methods](#methods) to Braze's SDK, allowing access to all the features our SDK provides, such as push, in-app messaging, and other methods native to Braze.
+Also called device-mode, this integration maps Segment's SDK and [methods](#methods) to the Braze SDK, allowing access to all the features our SDK provides, such as push, in-app messaging, and other methods native to Braze.

 {% alert note %}
 When using Segment's device-mode, you do not need to integrate the Braze SDK directly.
 When adding Braze as a device-mode destination for Segment, the Segment SDK will initialize the Braze SDK and call the relevant mapped Braze methods.
 {% endalert %}

-When using a device-mode connection, similar to integrating the Braze SDK natively, Braze's SDK will assign a `device_id` and a backend identifier, `braze_id`, to every user.
+When using a device-mode connection, similar to integrating the Braze SDK natively, the Braze SDK will assign a `device_id` and a backend identifier, `braze_id`, to every user.
 This allows Braze to capture anonymous activity from the device by matching those identifiers instead of `userId`.

 {% tabs local %}
 {% tab Android %}